-Financial assets held at fair value through profit and loss are investment properties and non-property investments.
+Financial assets held at fair value through the statement of comprehensive income are investment properties and non-property investments.
 They have been valued using unadjusted quoted prices in active markets for identical assets (level 1 inputs in the fair value hierarchy).